Healthy Homes Assessment Twyford

 Twyford Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about what’s inside the building; you have to ensure there is somewhere for rain, surface and underground water to flow, and stop it from coming into the building.
-When it comes to moisture and damp it’s often not apparent that it can cause a lot of trouble and cause damage to your investment and harming the tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about the inside of the building; you have to make sure there is somewhere for rain, surface and underground water to flow and stop it from coming inside.
+When it comes to moisture and damp it is typically not apparent that it could be a huge problem and end up causing damage to your investment and affecting your tenant’s health.

-Rental properties must have effective drainage to get rid of floodwaters, surface water and ground water, including the proper outfall or runoff.
-Making sure that water has a place to go and that it doesn’t sit beneath structures is an important aspect of keeping your property dry.
+Rental properties require to have efficient drainage to remove storm water, surface water, and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a place to go, and it can’t linger underneath the structures is an crucial aspect of making sure your property is dry.

-An underground moisture barrier generally a sheet of polythene that is placed over the ground, in order to block any moisture present in the ground from entering the structure.
-It also assists in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is generally a sheet of polythene that is placed over the ground, in order to block any moisture from the ground from entering the home.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection